Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Conclusions

 \section{Conclusions}

-In this work, we co-design a novel leaf sensor and a ground robot platform system towards acquiring direct plant stress indicators for actionable information for farmers.
+We present a proof-of-concept co-designed system integrating novel, passive, metasurface-based leaf sensors with a robotic imaging platform for in-field plant stress monitoring.
 The leaf sensors are designed to measure plant health more directly than existing remote sensing technologies, as this leaf sensor makes direct contact with the surface of the plant.
-As the manufacturing cost of these leaf sensors decreases, we envision being able to obtain direct, high-resolution crop health measurements, allowing for higher-quality decision making by farmers, and the employment of more precise farming technologies.

-While the results shown in this work are promising, we have identified some interesting directions for future work.
-Given the precision of robot pose required to capture a hyperspectral image and spectra from a fixed focal lens camera, in future work, we plan to develop a variable focal lens that can adapt its focus based on the distance between the hyperspectral camera and the colorimetric leaf sensor.
-We also plan to increase the precision of robot control.
-In addition, we plan to design and manufacture colorimetric leaf sensors with a higher signal-to-noise ratio.
+As the manufacturing cost of these leaf sensors decreases, we envision being able to obtain direct, high-resolution crop health measurements, allowing for higher-precision decision making by farmers, and the employment of more precise farming technologies.
+While the results shown in this work are promising, we have identified potential directions for future work.
+Given the precision of robot pose required to capture a hyperspectral image and spectra from a fixed focal lens camera, in future work we plan to develop a variable focal lens that can adapt its focus based on the distance between the hyperspectral camera and the colorimetric leaf sensor.
+We also plan to develop a leaf/sensor angle detection algorithm based upon the projection of the identified bounding box in 2D space.
+This will help us account for the angle of the sensor with respect to the imaging system and its effect on the resonance position.
+We also plan to increase the precision of robot control, as well as design and manufacture colorimetric leaf sensors with a higher signal-to-noise ratio, as well as pursue metasurface designs that exhibit angle-independent resonances.
+We believe that this will allow us to deploy this system on real farms and further refine our system to handle real-world conditions such as uneven terrain, poor illumination, and obstructed paths.
 Finally, to further reduce false positive detections, instead of performing object detection on full RGB images, we plan to segment foliage or plants, and perform colorimetric leaf detection on these segmented regions.